Abdulrahman-Ayman-Farid/Google-Solution-Challenge/README.md

 ## Telegram Bot Integration

 - This project includes a Telegram bot for testing our prototype.
+- You'll need your `Telegram API` to insert it in the code
 - The Code Include the `API Token` for our bot in the telegram app.
 - It Includes Our `API Key` for the Gemini pro vision.